cozuya/secret-hitler/README.md

 ## Alterations to the original game

-Minor image alterations and editing (assets available upon request).
+Minor image alterations and editing - assets available in this repository.

 Veto power is slightly adjusted so that chancellors need to select a policy prior to saying yes or no to vetoing that policy.